zombocom/rundoc/test/fixtures/rails_4/rundoc.md

   https://github.com/schneems/rundoc/blob/main/test/fixtures/rails_4/rundoc.md
 -->

+>warning
+>As of November 28th, 2022, free Heroku dynos, free Heroku Postgres and free Heroku Data for Redis plans are [no longer available](https://blog.heroku.com/next-chapter).
+>
+>We recommend using our [low-cost plans](https://blog.heroku.com/new-low-cost-plans) to complete this tutorial.
+Eligible students can apply for platform credits through our new [Heroku for GitHub Students program](https://blog.heroku.com/github-student-developer-program).

 > warning
-> The latest version of Rails available is [Rails 6](https://devcenter.heroku.com/articles/getting-started-with-rails6).
+> The latest version of Rails available is [Rails 7](https://devcenter.heroku.com/articles/getting-started-with-rails7).
 If you are starting a new application we recommend you use the most recently released version.

 Ruby on Rails is a popular web framework written in [Ruby](http://www.ruby-lang.org/).
 This guide covers using Rails 4 on Heroku.
 For information about running previous versions of Rails on Heroku, see [Getting Started with Rails 3.x on Heroku](getting-started-with-rails3).